CEO, Director of Education

 Paul came to Canada in 2016.
 His love of the wilderness drew him to the Rocky Mountains and Alberta where he gained experience as a member of Search and Rescue.
 He has been successfully delivering and developing training courses for outdoor professionals, emergency responders, military, and government organisations with a particular focus on trauma in remote settings and emergency response.
 Paul has had the privilege of delivering training across Canada and the US from the high arctic to the prairies.
 Whether teaching in the classroom or in the wilderness, he prides himself on being able to deliver technical subject matter and advanced concepts to both lay persons and advanced practitioners.

-Annika is a registered Primary Care Paramedic in Alberta and has worked in the Film Industry and with Alberta Wildfire as a Paramedic.
-When she’s not working, you can find her training and trialing her dog “Fitz” – the official RMAM office dog, or out exploring in the backcountry, hiking and camping.
+Annika joined the RMAM family in 2024.
+She is a registered Primary Care Paramedic in Alberta and has worked in the Film Industry and with Alberta Wildfire as a Paramedic.
+When she’s not working, you can find Annika training and trialing her dog “Fitz”, or out exploring in the backcountry, hiking and camping.